-Louisville some excellent hotel choices from contemporary boutique properties, to historic traditional hotels and luxury bed and breakfasts.
+Louisville, Kentucky has some excellent hotel choices from contemporary boutique properties, to historic traditional hotels and luxury bed and breakfasts.
 My recommendations include:

 21c Museum Hotel: This is the flagship of this small boutique hotel chain.
 It is located at 700 W. Main along Museum Row.
 In addition to its 91 rooms, it has an an acclaimed restaurant, Proof on Main.
 With an emphasis on contemporary art, the hotel has 9,000 sq. ft. of exhibition space that features exhibitions by contemporary artists.
 You feel like you are staying in a contemporary art museum.
 The galleries are free and open to the public 24 hours a day.
 Each of their hotels feature large, colorful plastic penguins.
 Their color is red in Louisville!
 Look for them throughout the lobby, halls, elevators, restaurant and exhibition spaces.